ecotaxa/uvpec/README.md

 For the input/ouput (io), you need to specify:
   - An output directory, where the model and related information will be exported
   - An image directory, where your well organized folders with plankton images are: it is the training set.
 The plankton images must be sorted by taxonomist classes into subfolders.
-Each subfolder is named by the class's name, and the ecotaxa ID, and contains images from only its taxo class : 'ClassName_EcotaxaID'.
+It is standardized to be used with Ecotaxa.
+Each subfolder is named by the class's display name, and the ecotaxa ID, separated by two "_", and contains images from only its taxo class : 'DisplayName__EcotaxaID'.
 The typical way to export data from ecotaxa in such folders organization is to make a D.O.I. export, exporting all images and keep only 'white on black' images = *_100.png.
   - The name of your features file.
 If it does not already exist, it will be created so give it a great name !
   - The path to a test set for evaluation.
 Unused if `train_only`is 'true'.
   - The path to a model.
 Only used for `evaluation_only`.